humbertodias/challenges/palindrome-prime/README.md

 sys     0m0.000s
 ```

-## v3) Sieve of Eratosthenes for Prime and Math Guess for Palidrome
+## v3)  Sieve of Eratosthenes for Prime and Math Guess for Palindrome

 ```
 $ time python pprime-v3.py
 pprime-v3[1661]=159323951